15 min read

 5. ForumWP: Best for Block Editor Users

 ForumWP was built specifically for the modern WordPress block editor.
-If you’re comfortable with Gutenberg and want your forum to feel native to the current WordPress experience, ForumWP is the cleanest option.
+If you are comfortable with Gutenberg and want your forum to feel native to the current WordPress experience, ForumWP is the cleanest option for that use case.

 It supports topic types (discussion, question, idea, problem), voting on topics and replies, and front-end forum management.
 The free version covers the basics, while the premium version adds role-based access, email notifications, and advanced search.